By Jennifer Marley

 The following questions are ones that SW&A has heard from our marketing clients, and are a typical representation of the marketing challenges broadly seen since the start of the recession.
-Following each question is SW&A’s point of view on how our ‘Bionic’ marketer might respond.
-‘Bionic’ is a dated word, but you get the drift…
+Following each question is our point of view on how our ‘Bionic’ marketer might respond.
+‘Bionic’ is a dated word, but you get the idea…

 - “Are my TV ads being seen?
 Am I really a luddite because I’m not twittering my customers?”
-Maybe…but commit to being smarter 12 months from today than you are today.
+Maybe…but commit to being smarter in 12 months than you are today.
 And have an understanding of ‘On the way to what…’ for each initiative.

 - “My innovation pipeline is dry!”
 True innovation isn’t just about focusing on new products.
 Focus on new channels, new processes, new customers etc..

 - “Why can’t I move faster?”
 Upfront alignment in an organization builds speed.